This is Cancun Beaches’ Most Threatening Hazard You Should Be Aware Of

 Cancun’s geographical layout and the surrounding coral reefs contribute to the formation of these strong undercurrents.
 The interaction between the incoming waves and the reef structures can create conditions ripe for rip currents, particularly in areas where the beach suddenly deepens.

-MY STORY – I have to admit I have been the victim of the rip tide in Cancun.
-And this is why I really want you to read this post, before hitting the beach yourself.
-When I first arrived in Cancun I didn’t know about rip currents and I went swimming on Cancun beach like anybody else.
-The sea was calm and it didn’t look hazardous, plus I consider myself a good swimmer.
-Well, I suddenly realized I couldn’t get to shore, the more I swam the more I was pushed away.
+IT HAPPENED TO ME TOO – I have to admit I have been the victim of the rip tide in Cancun.
+And this is why I really want you to read this post before hitting the beach yourself.
+When I first arrived in Cancun, I didn’t know about rip currents, and I went swimming on Cancun beach like anybody else.
+The sea was calm, and it didn’t look hazardous, plus I consider myself a good swimmer.
+Well, I suddenly realized I couldn’t get to shore; the more I swam, the more I was pushed away.
 I panicked and raised my hand.
-Luckily the beach guard was there and he came and rescued me but also scolded me for being so reckless.
-I received a great lessons.
+Luckily, the beach guard was there and rescued me, but also scolded me for being so reckless.
+I received a great lesson.
 When I told him I knew how to swim, but I couldn’t get to shore, he explained what I am sharing in this guide.
 I hope you will read it through the end.

 Safety Tips: How to Avoid and Escape Rip Currents in Cancun